 Wirewidth - Control the wireframe strength of the geometry in the output window.

-Clear - Clear the calibration data.
+Clear - Clear the calibration data including any selected points.

 Blightdimmer - Control the backlight amount of the output window.